-External audits will also need to be undertaken during both construction and operation by an external, independent auditor in order to satisfy the international requirements applicable to this project.
+External audits will also need to be undertaken quarterly during construction and yearly during operation by an external, independent auditor in order to satisfy the international requirements applicable to this project.
 This audit will take place in order to ensure the following:

-- Compliance with all standards and regulatory requirements, CESMP/OESMP and method statements; - Auditing the contractor and subcontractor activities for non-conformances, - Checking monitoring records, inspection checklists, and other relevant documentation; and - Identifying the requirements for corrective actions.
+- Compliance with all standards and regulatory requirements, CESMP/OESMP and method statements; - Auditing the contractor and subcontractor activities for non-conformances; - Checking monitoring records, inspection checklists, and other relevant documentation; and - Identifying the requirements for corrective actions.

-The outcomes of the audit will also need to be documented including the recommendations and corrective actions.
+The outcomes of the External Audits will also need to be documented including the recommendations and corrective actions.